QUICK ANSWER

 | Confidence gap | You guessed right but cannot explain why | Treat it like a miss |

-This is where the full exam becomes useful.
 Without reason codes, you only know that you missed points.
 With reason codes, you know what to fix.

-Step 3: Build a repair block
+Step 3: build a repair block

 Your next study session should come from the practice exam result.